jimhigson/oboe.js-dissertation/main/main.md

 the markup's level of abstraction.
 Using SAX, a programmer may only operate on a convenient abstraction after inferring it from a lengthy series of callbacks.
 In terms of ease of use, DOM is generally preferred because it provides the resource whole and in a convenient form.
-My design aims to duplicate this convenience and combine it with progressive interpretation by removing one restriction: that the node which is given is always the document root.
+It is possible to duplicate this convenience and combine it with progressive interpretation by removing one restriction: that the node which is given is always the document root.
 From a hierarchical markup such as XML or JSON, when read in order, sub-trees are fully known before we fully know their parent tree.
 We may select pertinent parts of a document and deliver them as fully-formed entities as soon as they are known, without waiting for the remainder of the document to arrive.
-In this way I propose that it is possible to combine most of the desirable properties from SAX and DOM parsers into a new method.
+This approach combines most of the desirable properties from SAX and DOM parsers into a new, hybrid method.

-By my design, identifying the interesting parts of a document before it is complete involves turning the established model for drilling-down inside-out.
+By this new design, identifying the interesting parts of a document before it is complete involves turning the established model for drilling-down inside-out.
 Under asynchronous I/O the programmer's callback traditionally receives the whole resource and then, inside the callback, locates the sub-parts that are required for a particular task.
-Inverting this process, I propose extracting the locating logic currently found inside the callback, expressing as a selector language, and using it to declare the cases in which the callback should be notified.
+Inverting this process, the locating logic currently found inside the callback is extracted from it, expressed as a selector language, and used it to declare the cases in which the callback should be notified.
 The callback will receive complete fragments from the response once they have been selected according to this declaration.

-I will be implementing using the Javascript language because it has good support for non-blocking I/O and covers both contexts where this project will be most useful: in-browser programming and server programming.
+Javascript was chosen for implementing the software deliverables because it has good support for non-blocking I/O and covers both environments where this project will be most useful: web browser and web server.
-Focusing on the MVP, I will only be implementing the parsing of one mark-up language.
-Although this technique could be applied to any text-based, tree-shaped markup, I find that JSON best meets my goals because it is widely supported, easy to parse, and defines a single n-way tree, amenable to selectors which span multiple format versions.
+Focusing on the MVP, parsing will only be implemented for one mark-up language.
+Although this technique could be applied to any text-based, tree-shaped markup, JSON best meets the project goals because it is widely supported, easy to parse, and defines a single n-way tree, amenable to selectors which span multiple format versions.

 JSONPath is especially applicable to node selection as a document is read because it specifies only constraints on paths and 'contains' relationships.
-Because of the top-down serialisation order, on encountering any node in a serialised JSON stream, I will have already seen enough of the prior document to know its full path.
+Because of the top-down serialisation order, on encountering any node in a serialised JSON stream we will have already seen enough of the prior document to know its full path.
 JSONPath would not be so amenable if it expressed sibling relationships because there is no similar guarantee of having seen other nodes on the same level